 You may think with such profitable targets that you may be safe but even small businesses have fallen victim.
-If all your computers backups and attached cloud storage was gone; how would your business fair?
+If all your computer backups and attached cloud storage were gone; how would your business fair?
 Here’s information on cyberattacks, and seven tips to protect your small business.

 What is a cyberattack?

 A cyberattack is an unauthorized attempt to expose, destroy or access your data.
 Forty-seven percent of small businesses suffered at least one cyberattack in the past year, according to the Hiscox report.

 Here are three common types of cyber attacks:

 Malware: Short for “malicious software,” malware acts against the intent of the user and can come in the form of a virus, Trojan horse, or worm.

 Ransomware is a form of malware that demands money to avoid a negative consequence, such as permanently deleting your data or publishing it publicly.

 Phishing: This is when scammers send fraudulent emails or text messages that may look like they’re from a reputable company, like your bank or credit card provider.

 Phishing scams often tell you to click a link or open an attachment, and can then steal sensitive data, such as your credit card or website login information.